dfinity/ic/rs/consensus/src/ecdsa/spec.md

 // NOTE: the reason for this enum type is to allow signatures to be reported to execution exactly once.
 // When a signature is freshly constructed, it is added a block as Unreported.
 // However, it may appear in some number of subsequent blocks as Reported.
-// When the block containg the reported signature is finalized, execution layer may pass the signature along.
+// When the block containing the reported signature is finalized, execution layer may pass the signature along.
 // We leave the reported signature in subsequent block so long as the the call context still contains the
 // the corresponding signing request.
 // All of this achieves two goals: (1) a signature will be reported just once to execution, and (2)